International Students and Study Abroad

 Meet with your Loyola advisors

-Meet with a study abroad advisor to discuss the available programs, finances and the application process.
+Meet with a study abroad advisor by scheduling an appointment on Navigate to discuss the available programs, finances and the application process.
 Also, meet with your academic advisor to determine how the courses abroad will apply to your degree here at Loyola.

 You must also meet with your international student advisor to discuss your U.S. immigration status and the steps you need to take to stay in compliance.
 Your visa status, whether F-1 or J-1, may be affected by your studying abroad.
 You must contact your international student advisor early to walk through the process, to make sure that you have all the documentation that you need before you depart, and to asses what you need to do to maintain your F-1 or J-1 status during and upon your return.